sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-03.md

      _offerDataVectorStore = new AzureCosmosDBNoSQLVectorStoreRecordCollection<OfferTerm>(_database, _offerData.Id, vectorStoreOptions);
 ```

-Below the constructor in which you just pasted the code above, paste the following two functions.
+1. Within the same file, navigate below the constructor in which you just pasted the code above.
+1. Then paste the following two functions.

 ```csharp
         public async Task<List<OfferTerm>> SearchOfferTermsAsync(string tenantId, AccountType accountType, string requirementDescription)